Skip to content

 In 2019, he became chairman of the Democratic caucus, making history as the youngest member in leadership.
 Jeffries was also an impeachment manager during the Senate trial of then-President Donald Trump.

 In 2022, when Nancy Pelosi announced she was stepping down from her post, Democrats united around Jeffries as the new Speaker.
-Jeffries will likely be the minority leader for the next two years and has said he hopes to flip the House blue in 2024.
-Right now, Republicans have a slim majority in the chamber.
+Jeffries is currently the Minority Leader of the U.S House of Representatives.

 “I just look forward to the opportunity to do the most good for the greatest number of people possible for as long as I have the opportunity to do so and can operate at the highest level,” he said of his new role to CNN.